 Across the popular Golf Planet holiday destinations in Spain and the Algarve in Portugal several companies have now set up offering golf sets for hire.
 Depending on how much you are willing to pay, you can choose from the latest clubs on the market and either pick them up at the airport or have them delivered to your golf resort.
 Of course the sets of clubs are always clean and ready for action on the first tee.

 We would recommend you take out the low cost insurance when you hire clubs on your golf holiday as even losing a golf head cover can be costly.

 Some resorts, including Costa Navarino in Greece, are running special offers this year for Golf Planet Holidays clients including club hire in your European golf holiday cost.

 If you do decide to take your own clubs, one helpful hint gathered from personal experience is to stick a tall broom handle in your golf bag.
 If it’s longer than your largest club it would be the broom handle that would be damaged, not your driver.

-This entry was posted in Downloads on February 7, 2019
+This entry was posted in General on February 7, 2019

 This entry was posted in Holiday Tips on February 7, 2019